wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ## What Next?

-The [second part](LINKHERE) of the tutorial will build a drop-in audio iOS application, with SwiftUI and the Client SDK, which uses the server you have just created.
+The second part of this tutorial will build a drop-in audio iOS application with SwiftUI and the Client SDK, which uses the server you have just created.

 ![Image of the completed iOS application](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1/simulator-screen-shot-iphone-11-pro-2021-02-11-at-13.13.35.png)

 You can find the completed project on [GitHub](https://github.com/nexmo-community/swift-vapor-drop-in-audio).
-Learn more about the Conversation API on [developer.nexmo.com](https://developer.nexmo.com/conversation/overview), and Vapor on [vapor.codes](https://vapor.codes).
-Additional Vapor materials can be found on [raywenderlich.com](https://www.raywenderlich.com/server-side-swift)
+Learn more about the Conversation API on [developer.vonage.com](https://developer.vonage.com/conversation/overview), and Vapor on [vapor.codes](https://vapor.codes).
+For additional Vapor materials, see [raywenderlich.com](https://www.raywenderlich.com/server-side-swift)